pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 `
 ```

-#### Use history() to retrieve messages until a given timetoken by paging from newest message to oldest message until a specific end point in time (inclusive)
+#### Use history() to retrieve messages until a given timetoken by paging from newest message to oldest message until a specific end point in time (inclusive)[​](#use-history-to-retrieve-messages-until-a-given-timetoken-by-paging-from-newest-message-to-oldest-message-until-a-specific-end-point-in-time-inclusive)

 ```
 `1try {